Fill the inputs and click "Calculate" to see results.

 Body Fat % = 1.20 × BMI + 0.23 × Age - 5.4

-This BMI-based method is less accurate than Navy Method but still useful if tape measurements aren’t available.
+Note: The BMI-based method is less accurate than the Navy Method but still useful for rough estimates.

-All inputs are in metric units: kilograms (kg) for weight and centimeters (cm) for circumference.
+All inputs are in metric units: kilograms (kg) for weight and centimeters (cm) for measurements.

-This Body Fat Calculator provides a close estimate based on mathematical models.
-It is not a replacement for clinical or medical assessments.
-Always consult a healthcare provider for professional advice.
+This calculator provides close estimates using mathematical formulas but is not a substitute for medical diagnosis or professional consultation.
+Always consult a healthcare provider for personalized advice.